trujunzhang/politic-book/deployment/droplet.md

 Docker version 17.05.0-ce, build 89658be
 ```

-### Dock PS Information
+### Docker PS Information
 On digital ocean, list the docker's information.
+Just run the following commander.

 ```
 docker ps -a
 ```

+Will list the following table.

 |CONTAINER ID        |IMAGE                     |COMMAND           |           PORTS                      |                    NAMES  |
 | -------------------|:------------------------:| ----------------:|-------------------------------------:|--------------------------:|